philippefutureboy/cu-cart253/projects/variation-jam/IDEAS.md

 If you reach the start before they do, you win.
 If the time elapses whoever is it loses.

+linear vs circular

 ## Safe Zone Tag

 Reach the Safe Zone while avoiding other tags.
 If you do you win.
 If you get touched, you lose.

+## Tag Across the Game

+Tag, but your dot navigates across the scenes & the menu.

 ## Underwater Tag

 Super Mario water level physics.
-Basic tag rules apply.
+Classic Tag rules apply.

 ## Space Tag

 Floaty physics.
-Basic tag rules apply.
+Classic Tag rules apply.

 ## Aggregator Tag